PANAMA COMPANY FORMATION

 4. Sign and send the foundation establishment documents prepared by CJ.

-5. After receiving the documents, a local notary prepares the foundation's notarized documents, including the articles of incorporation (takes 3-4 business days)
+5. After receiving the documents, a local notary will prepare the notarized documents of the foundation, including the articles of incorporation (3-4 business days).

-6. Prepares foundation documents, including resolutions and lists
+6. Prepare foundation documents, including resolutions and lists.

-7. Submits corporate documents to the registry and waits for registration approval (takes 5-10 business days)
+7. Submit corporate documents to the registry office and wait for registration approval (5-10 business days)

 About MIRR ASIA